jonathantompson/jcl/README.md

 **Compilation**
 ---------------

-Building jtil uses Visual Studio 2012 on Windows, and cmake + gcc 4.7 (or greater) on Mac OS X.  The only real dependancy is the jtil library.
+Building jcl uses Visual Studio 2012 on Windows, and cmake + gcc 4.7 (or greater) on Mac OS X.  The only real dependancy is the jtil library.
 See <https://github.com/jonathantompson/jtil> for more details.
 You will also need a graphics card or CPU driver that supports OpenCL (some notes about this are here: JCL\_COMPILE\_NOTES.txt).

 VS2012 and cmake expect a specific directory structure: